zw10/macaron/ReadMe.md

 Development of Macaron was stopped once those goals were reached.
 No doubt many further improvements in strength based on the existing engine are possible.

 Recently, I learned that the wikispaces, the host of the chessprogramming wiki - which was where the many of the ideas for Macaron were taken from - was going to be taken down, hence the upload of the engine in commemoration.
-Macaron is in implemented in C++ and is an original engine, though it uses a number of well-known algorithms; the code was initially intended for private use only, so please reach out if there are any parts of the code base that you feel should be attributed.
+Macaron uses a number of well-known algorithms; the code was initially intended for private use only, so please reach out if there are any parts of the code base that you feel should be attributed.

 Interface
 -------------